VolcanoYT/Docker-Stream-Manager/README.md

 ```

 ## How does that work?
-In my opinion, this works to replace the frame from the original stream to the "offline file" frame if for one second there is no change from the previous frame or if the camera receives data for too long, this is actually an idea from https://github.com/ThePooN/rtmp-fallback but with some modifications to work on our camera, in fact to make it work you have to make file "offline" must have same identity as fps,screen size, and fromat video (here I try to encode it back to mjpg format to make it more accurate)
+In my opinion, this works to replace frame from original stream to "offline file" frame if for one second there is no change from previous frame or if camera receives data for too long, this is actually an idea from https://github.com/ThePooN/rtmp-fallback but with some modifications to work on our camera, in fact to make it work you have to make file "offline" must have same identity as fps,screen size, and fromat video (here I try to encode it back to mjpg format to make it more accurate)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.